 - Luck-Based Mission: It depends, really.

-- Recycled IN SPACE!: Beat the Clock WITH BABIES
+- Recycled In Space: It's Beat the Clock WITH BABIES

 - And the most recent Let's Make a Deal has also had an occasional minigame involving smashing open piggy banks.

-- Spiritual Successor: To Baby Races, a game show broadcast by The Network Currently Known As ABC Family (oddly enough, host Melissa Peterman's acting claim to fame is another ABC Family show) and produced by Goodson-Todman alumni Robert Sherman; it was a bit more competitive, as was The Baby Game (an even more obscure 1968 entry that also aired on ABC).
+- Spiritual Successor: To Baby Races, a game show broadcast by The Network Currently Known As Freeform (oddly enough, host Melissa Peterman's acting claim to fame is another Freeform show) and produced by Goodson-Todman alumni Robert Sherman; it was a bit more competitive, as was The Baby Game (an even more obscure 1968 entry that also aired on ABC).